 |Neighbourcare Basingstoke Helping people live independently.
 Volunteers take people to medical appointments, provide trips to visit a loved one, shopping etc. Our local contact is Pat Clarke (253666).|

 Community & SocietiesHighclere Village Hall is available to book for regular and one-off events.
-Enquiries and bookings can be made by email: email@example.com or calling 01635 253860 for a morning (8.00am – 1.00pm), afternoon (1.00pm – 6.00pm) and/or evening (6.00pm – 11.30pm) to allow for setting up and clearing away.
+Enquiries and bookings can be made by email: email@example.com , For a morning (8.00am – 1.00pm), afternoon (1.00pm – 6.00pm) and/or evening (6.00pm – 11.30pm) to allow for setting up and clearing away.
 Current hiring rates for a one-off event are £35 for a morning or afternoon session on Monday to Thursday, £45 on Friday to Sunday and £50 for an evening on Monday to Thursday, £60 on Friday to Sunday.
-Substantial discounts are available for regular, non-profit village activities.
-Please call 01635 253860 to discuss special event hire for the whole day, for wedding receptions and for booking the Jubilee room.
-Additional charges are payable for a licence for the consumption of alcohol (£20) and for additional heating by coin operated meter (which accepts £1 coins only).
-The hall has car parking to the rear, an exceptionally well-equipped kitchen and provides the ideal venue for parties, jumble sales, exercise classes, committee meetings, etc. There are Tai Chi and pilates classes each week, films are shown several times each month by Highclere Film Club, weekly short mat bowling sessions, art classes and much, much more at the hall on Andover Road, RG20 9QS.
+Discounts are available for regular, non-profit village activities.
+Special event hire for the whole day, for wedding receptions and for booking the Jubilee room.
+Additional charges are payable for a licence for the consumption of alcohol (£20) and for additional heating by coin operated meter.
+The hall has car parking to the rear, an exceptionally well-equipped kitchen and provides the ideal venue for parties, jumble sales, exercise classes, committee meetings, etc. There are Yoga and pilates classes each week, films are shown several times each month by Highclere Film Club, weekly short mat bowling sessions, art classes and much, much more at the hall on Andover Road, RG20 9QS.

 |Below are community and civic society websites.
 Check also the government section for parish council websites.|